jilliandanielle/data_visualization_project/README.md

 - **Plotly**: Plotly is a powerful library that enables the creation of interactive visualizations, particularly well-suited for digital devices.
 Its built-in responsiveness allows the visualizations to automatically adapt and resize to various display devices.
 Plotly offers an extensive range of chart types and interactive features, enriching the user experience.

-- **Python**: Python, a versatile and widely-used programming language, served as the foundation for this project.
-Python offers a rich ecosystem of libraries and tools for data manipulation, analysis, and visualization, making it an ideal choice for this data visualization project.
+- **Python**

-- **Jupyter Notebook**: Jupyter Notebook is an open-source web application that provides an interactive coding environment, allowing for the creation and sharing of documents containing code, visualizations, and explanatory text.
-This project utilized Jupyter Notebook as the development environment for creating, running, and documenting the data visualizations.
+- **Jupyter Notebook**:

 ## Data Sources and Processing

-The data used in this project originated from two main sources: generated data created from a Python script and external data obtained from the internet in CSV and JSON formats.
+The data used in this project originated from two main sources: random generated data created from a Python script and external data obtained from the internet in CSV and JSON formats.

-- **Generated Data**: A Python script was employed to generate random walk data.
+- **Generated Data**: A Python script was created to generate random walk data.
 Random walks are commonly used in statistical analysis and modeling.
-The generated data served as a basis for creating various visualizations within this project.

 - **External Data**: Data was obtained from the internet in CSV and JSON formats.
 The data was cleaned and extracted to remove any inconsistencies or irrelevant information.
-Subsequently, this cleaned data was utilized to construct line graphs, scatter plots, histograms, heat maps, and a world map visualization with interactive features such as hover text.
+This cleaned data was utilized to construct line graphs, scatter plots, histograms, heat maps, and a world map visualization with interactive features such as hover text.

 ## Visualizations